 FileWriters are configured to write log files, called tfevent files, to

 logdir.
 TensorBoard watches this directory

 /tmp/tensorboard.
 All tfevent files written to

-via a trial are uploaded to persistent storage when a trial is
+/tmp/tensorboard in a trial are uploaded to persistent storage when

 Determined Batch Metrics¶

-At the end of every Determined step, batch metrics are collected and stored in the database, providing a granular view of model metrics over time.
+At the end of every training workload, batch metrics are collected and stored in the database, providing a granular view of model metrics over time.
 Batch metrics will appear in TensorBoard under the Determined group.
 The x-axis of each plot corresponds to the batch number.
 For example, a point at step 5 of the plot is the metric associated with the fifth batch seen.

 The following examples demonstrate how to configure TensorBoard for each framework.